SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

 - __Synergy:__ I used to do a lot of synergy research in oncology, where therapies get combined to deliver a stronger effect than either drug alone.
 Since molnupiravir and paxlovid work by completely different mechanisms of action, it would be interesting to see if there were synergy in using both simultaneously.
-Or in combination with the antibody therapies, because why not check?
+Or better yet, a 3-way combination of molnupiravir, paxlovid, and fluvoxamine?
+Or in combination with the antibody therapies, because why not _check?_
 - __Safety:__ Paxlovid, at least, is in a class of drugs that have been well-used for 25 or so years, so we know a lot about their safety.
 People with HIV take them chronically, daily for years and years.